 Which rugby games did Sapporo host?
 Sapporo Dome hosted group games.

 The earthy port city of Osaka, located in Osaka Prefecture, is as charmingly frenetic as Tokyo - but prices in its bountiful shops and malls are generally cheaper.
 Beside the benefit to your bank balance, there are plenty more reasons to visit.

 A must-do for foodie travellers is the Kuromon Ichiba Market, where you can take on the culinary greatest hits of Japan - or even, if you're feeling a little dangerous, try the potentially fatal puffer fish.
 Just to be clear: we wouldn’t recommend it.
 A much safer bet is the delicious, freshly seared beef.

 There are plenty of green spaces to enjoy in Osaka, too.
 Osaka Castle reclines in a vast park and offers views over the city for days.
 Afterwards, you can catch a ferry from Osaka Castle to Dōtonbori, cruising the waterways of this sprawling port city.

-Which rugby games will Osaka host?
-Osaka will be hosting group games in East Osaka at the fitting Hanazono Rugby Stadium, said to be the oldest dedicated ruby stadium in Japan.
+Which rugby games did Osaka host?
+Osaka hosted group games in East Osaka at the fitting Hanazono Rugby Stadium, said to be the oldest dedicated ruby stadium in Japan.